MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

           last.month(?)
 DEF.SG tiger P3SG:roar~HAB
           'Last month, the tiger would roar', not *'Last month, tigers roar (as a general truth)'

 #### A.B.C.
-Inchoative aspect
+Inceptive aspect

-The inchoative aspect is used to refer to events that are beginning or starting.
-This aspect is expressed with a preceding word, and it can be combined with other aspects to make more granular distinctions.
-For stative verbs, it indicates entry into that state and has a meaning similar to the English "to become".
+The inceptive aspect is used to refer to events that are beginning or starting.
+This aspect is expressed with a preceding word, and it is marked by the prefix ??.
+For dynamic verbs, it combines freely with the habitual and iterative aspects, but it can only combine with the progressive aspect with periphrasis.

-    (A.#) ??? ????? ??? ???
+    (A.#) ??????? ??? ???
-          ???  ?????        ???    ???
+          ??- ?????    ???    ???
-          INCH PFV:P3SG:run DEF.SG girl
+          INC-P3SG:run DEF.SG girl
           'The girl started to run'

+    (A.#) ????????? ??? ??? ???
+          ??- ???????       ??? ???    ???
+          INC-P3SG:wake:HAB LOC DEF.SG dawn
+          'He started waking up at dawn'

-    (A.#) ??? ??????? ??? ???
+    (A.#) ??? ??????? ??? ??? ??-???????
-          ???  ???????       ???    ???
+          ???   ???????               ???    ???   ??- ???????
+          after PFV:P3SG:suck(?):A1SG DEF.SG smoke INC-P1SG:ITV:cough
+          'They become afraid/fearful'

+    (A.#) ????????? ??? ??? ??? ???
+          ?????????            ???    ??? ???    ???
-          INCH PROG:P3SG:run DEF.SG girl
+          PROG:P3SG:begin:A3SG DEF.SG run DEF.SG girl
           'The girl is starting to run'

+For stative verbs, it indicates entry into that state and has a meaning similar to the English "to become".
+More precisely, it might be said that this prefix marks both the inceptive and inchoative aspects, but I will continue to refer to its aspectual range as just 'inceptive' for simplicity.
+Unlike for dynamic verbs, it does not combine with other aspects.

-    (A.#) ??? ?????
+    (A.#) ???????
-          ???  ?????
+          ??- ?????
-          INCH P3PL:be.afraid
+          INC-P3PL:be.afraid
-          'They become afraid/fearful'
+          'They became afraid'

-#### A.B.C.
-Cessative aspect

-The cessative aspect is used to refer to events that are ending.
-This aspect has the same syntactic properties as the inchoative aspect, and it can likewise be used with other aspects.

-    (A.#) ??? ????? ??? ???
+    (A.#) ??? ??????? ??? ??? ???
-          ???  ?????        ???    ???
+          ??? ??- ?????        ???    ???    ???
-          CESS PFV:P3SG:run DEF.SG girl
-          'The girl stopped running'
+          FUT INC-P3SG:be.easy LOC(?)
+DEF.SG summer
+          'It will be easier in the summer'

-    (A.#) ??? ??????? ??? ???
+    (A.#) ??? ??? ???????
-          ???  ???????       ???    ???
-          CESS PROG:P3SG:run DEF.SG girl
-          'The girl is ceasing to run'

-    (A.#) ??? ?????
-          ???  ?????
+          ???    ???     ??- ?????
-          CESS P3PL:be.afraid
-          'They stopped being afraid/fearful'
+          DEF.SG outside INC-P3SG:be.dark
+          'It got dark outside'

 ### <a name="verbal_negation"></a>A.B.
 Negation <a href="#table_of_contents">^</a>